mathjax/MathJax/mathjax/docs/rst/installation.rst

 accomplish this.)

-This file should make it possible for pages at other sites to load MathJax from this server in such a way that Forefox will be able to download the web-based fonts.
+This file should make it possible for pages at other sites to load MathJax from this server in such a way that Firefox will be able to download the web-based fonts.
 If you want to restrict the sites that can access the web fonts, change the ``Access-Control-Allow-Origin`` line to something like::